 Tips on MVP development

 The processes of developing a full-fledged product and the minimum viable product are similar.
 However, despite the fact that MVP looks much simpler, its creation is in a certain degree more difficult: it must be done quickly, remain quite simple and at the same time present precisely the essence of the idea and the future product.
 Here are a few ideas to help meet these requirements.

 Find the right team

-- What stages of internal acceptance the specific features or the project as a whole go through
+- What prods of internal acceptance the specific features or the project as a whole go through

 There is a lot at stake in MVP development, and it is important to make sure that the contractor carefully monitors the quality of development and complies with the requirements and needs of the client.
 This question will also help you find out how transparent the contractor’s internal processes are.

 At Surf, for example, we conduct general project and tech retrospective meetings, and design reviews with clients to make sure that we are moving according to plan.